 We’d love to help you out with any activities that you’re undertaking - but some activities are just simply too dangerous for us to take the risk of being your insurer.
 If you’re about to go away and you’re not sure whether we cover a particular activity, then please contact us so we can help you.

 As long as you’re bungee jumping with an accredited instructor and you follow all instructions regarding safety equipment, then you’ll be covered.

 Generally, you’ll be covered, but there are certain conditions you have to meet.
 If you’re the person riding the moped/scooter/motorcycle, then you’ll need an New Zealand motorcycle or drivers license.
 If you’re a passenger travelling on a moped/scooter/motorcycle, the person who is in control of the vehicle needs to hold a current motorcycle license valid for the country you are travelling in.

 You’ll be covered if you’re doing adventure travel, as long as your circumstances fall within the Policy Wording.

 We cover all ages at 1Cover, and generally you just need to have the appropriate fitness and health levels for the activities you take part in.
 If you have any questions, please contact us, so we can help you.

 Yes, you can still get cover if you take part in an adventure/activity that’s excluded.
 But if you do take part in an excluded adventure/activity and something happens to you as a result of that particular activity, then you won’t be covered for anything that happens to you.

-See the table one this page for a general list of what we don’t cover, or check the PDS for full details.
+See the table one this page for a general list of what we don’t cover, or check the Policy Wording for full details.